Skip to content

 Component Dimension Source

-Pi Zero board 65 × 30 × 5mm Official Raspberry Pi spec
+Pi Zero board (future) 65 × 30 × 5mm Official Raspberry Pi spec

 Waveshare HAT board 65 × 30.2mm Waveshare specification